 Jonathan Gibbs’ practice straddles many avenues including book illustration, drawing, painting and printmaking but all are interwoven.
-He is head of illustration at Edinburgh College of Art and exhibits regularly in both Edinburgh and London.
+He has recently retired as head of illustration at Edinburgh College of Art and exhibits regularly in both Edinburgh and London.
 Jonathan has lived in Edinburgh for the last thirty years but grew up in Norfolk and his work still has a strong sense of mid-century English Romanticism Henry Moore, Ben Nicholson, Eric Ravilous and Edward Bawden have all influenced him.

 A deep sensitivity to place and memory inform these paintings.
 Images are recorded and over laid sometimes with the sense of a window opening onto a landscape.
 These are carefully crafted, multi-layered works combing present observation with a life-time of images and motifs remembered.
 They are characterized by a strong linear rhythm, which unites the complex picture surface.